 Students can go back into their reservation and add parents/guests to their Eagle Summit reservation.

-We are only currently registering Fall 2018 students.
-However, we will have a January Eagle Summit session and Winter Welcome in the spring.
+We are only currently registering Fall 2019 students.
+However, we will have a January Orientation session and Winter Welcome in the spring.

-Orientation cancellations, changes, and refund requests must be submitted via the online Changes & Refund Request (http://bit.ly/otrrefunds18) and must be received at least 5 business days prior to the program for which you've been confirmed.
+Orientation cancellations, changes, and refund requests must be submitted via the online Changes & Refund Request (http://bit.ly/otrrefunds19) and must be received at least 7 days prior to the program for which you've been confirmed.

 The program fee covers 4 meals (lunch, & dinner on Day 1 and breakfast & lunch on Day 2), program materials/supplies, and supplements the compensation of our Orientation Leader student staff.
 The student fee also includes one night in the residence halls since it is required that students stay in the halls during Eagle Summit.